 Preventive care includes regular health check-ups, screenings to help your doctor find problems early, and counseling services to detect illnesses, diseases, or medical conditions before they cause problems.
 Regular check-ups help you or your child's doctor look for any problems.
-Problems can include medical, dental, vision, hearing, mental health, and any substance use (drug) disorders.
+Problems can include medical, dental, vision, hearing, mental health, and any substance (alcohol or drug) use disorders.
 The Alliance covers check-ups to screen for problems (including blood lead level assessment) any time there is a need for them, even if it is not during your or your child's regular check-up.

 Preventive care also includes shots you or your child need.
-The Alliance must make sure that all enrolled children get needed shots at the time of any health care visit.
-Preventive care services and screenings are available at no cost and without preapproval (prior authorization).
+The Alliance must make sure all enrolled children are up to date with all the shots they need when they have their visits with their doctor.
+Preventive care services and screenings are available at no cost and without pre-approval (prior authorization).